 Also, avoid uneven landing surfaces and try to opt for plain, road-like areas if you are running or walking outside the gym.
 And make sure you lift weights that are within your capacity.

 Stress fractures are hairline fractures and can cause severe bruising.
 They usually take time to develop.
 So you may feel a slight pinch at a particular place in your body at first.
 And this may, with time, develop into a fracture.

 To avoid stress fractures, be mindful of your sore body to identify underlying issues.
 And also do not increase the strength of your workout by more than 10 percent in a week.

-If you have never run in your life, don’t start practicing ways to run a marathon on your first day.
+If you have never run in your life, don’t start practising ways to run a marathon on your first day.
 Take it easy and slowly build your strength.